andino-systems/Andino-X1/src/firmware/counting/README.md

 Overview
 ====

 This example counts impulses at the digital inputs.
 Count stops are cyclically sent to the Raspberry.
 The digital inputs are additionally de-bounced.
 On the other hand, the relays can be switched or pulsed.
 The settings of the firmware are changed via commands and are stored in the eeprom.
+This Version consider the extension boards [3DI][4] and [1DI2DO][5] (Command HARD).
+The Communication runs with 38400 Baud.

 This Sample needs the [TimerOne][3] library.